 Very helpful!!
 Friendly & clear, felt welcome to ask questions. … Good presenter, clarity of content, effective use of slides and information.
 Great handouts. … Reassuring and articulate–exactly the kind of presenter needed … Content was great and well organized.
 I do feel better able to take on this challenge now!Attendees of ACRL Webinar about open educational resources, 2018

 Mandi is one of my favorite presenters; she is knowledgeable, her slides are accessible, she has a great personality, and fun to listen to! ….
 Mandi is an excellent and knowledgeable presenter. … Excellent content!Faculty feedback to various copyright & open education workshops, 2018-19

 Consulting Subject Areas

-I offer consultation services in the following subject areas:
+I offer consultation and training services in the following subject areas:

 - Basics of open education

 - Event planning for OER programs